Brain AVM (arteriovenous malformation)

 Innovations in imaging technology — such as 3D imaging, brain tract mapping and functional imaging, which produces images of blood flow to certain areas of the brain — also are being evaluated.
 The techniques have the potential to improve surgical precision and safety in removing brain AVMs and preserving surrounding vessels.

 In addition, ongoing advances in embolization, radiosurgery and microsurgery techniques are making previously inoperable brain AVMs more accessible and safer for surgical removal.

-	In endovascular embolization, your doctor inserts a long, thin tube (catheter) into a leg artery and threads it through blood vessels to your brain using X-ray imaging.
-Your surgeon positions the catheter in one of the feeding arteries to the AVM, and injects an embolizing agent, such as small particles or a glue-like substance, to block the artery and reduce blood flow into the AVM.
+In endovascular embolization, a long, thin tube (catheter) is inserted into a leg artery and is threaded through blood vessels to the brain using X-ray imaging.
+The surgeon positions the catheter in one of the arteries that feeds the AVM and injects an embolizing agent, such as small particles or a glue-like substance, to block the artery and reduce blood flow into the AVM.

 Individual radiation beams are too weak to hurt the brain tissue they travel through on the way to the target.
 The radiation is most powerful where all the beams intersect.

 You can take steps to cope with the emotions that may come with a diagnosis of brain AVM and the recovery process.
 Consider trying to:

 - Learn about brain AVM to make informed decisions about your care.
 Ask your health care provider about the size and location of your brain AVM and how that affects your treatment options.
 As you learn more about brain AVMs, you may become more confident in making treatment decisions.